khoslaventures/ilp-cepa/terraform/README.md

 SSH_FINGERPRINT=<Insert SSH FIngerprint for keypair>
 ```

-Change the `.sh` files to work with your own keys.
+Use `make apply` to run the DigitalOcean instances.

-Use `./terraform.sh` to run the DigitalOcean instances.
+Use `make destroy` to destroy the DigitalOcean instances.
-Use `./destroy.sh` to destroy the DigitalOcean instances.
+Use `make validate` to validate the Terraform file.